satyakonmsft/skype-docs/Skype/UCMA/activating-a-manually-provisioned-application.md

 mtps_version: v=office.16
 ---

-# Activating a manually-provisioned application
+# Activate a manually-provisioned application

 **Applies to**: Skype for Business 2015